ethannicholas/panda-old/docs/rationales.md

    operators (indexed, slice, and field assignment), Panda's operators must be functions and therefore may not have side effects.
-Furthermore, the assignment operators must be defined as [`@self`](annotations.html#self), so they are not allowed to alter anything but themselves.
+Furthermore, the assignment operators must be defined as [`@self`](annotations.html#self), so they are not allowed to alter anything but the object being assigned to.
 3. True, but you can also define a function named `multiply()` which actually divides.
 We allow programmers to define names for their functions, trusting them to not do stupid things like naming them counter to what they actually